rkna02/COVID-19-Analyzer/README.md

 # COVID-19-Analyzer
-TkInter GUI that analyzes real time COVID-19 data
+TkInter GUI that analyzes real time COVID-19 data and shows statistics based on selected countries and selected filters